auth0/docs/articles/server-platforms/aspnet.md

 ### 5. Accessing user information

-Once the user succesfuly authenticated to the application, a `ClaimsPrincipal` will be generated which can be accessed through the `Current` property:
+Once the user successfully authenticated to the application, a `ClaimsPrincipal` will be generated which can be accessed through the `Current` property:

     public ActionResult Index()
     {